kstrafe/Cxy/documentation/rationale.md

 scripting language.
 This would be easy and fast - if he knew a scripting language.
 The trouble with using another language is that it's non-standard.
 It's a hack.
-And when requirements change, the entire code-generator may not have the ability to recognize configuration.
+And when requirements change, the entire code-generator may not be able to recognize configuration.

-So the programmer adds a tonne of functionality to the code-generator and it becomes a grand mix of spaghetti and unrecognizable sauce with chunks so small that they're hard to identify.
+So the programmer adds a tonne of functionality to the code-generator and it becomes a grand mix of spaghetti and unrecognizable sauce with chunks so small that they're difficult to study.

 Having code-generation would be nice.
 Actual injected code, that is.

 Code generation is not the only thing to consider.
-An interesting  programming language is called "Haskell".
-Haskell has this fantastic system where we consider functions to be "pure".
-Unfortunately, haskell as a language is remarkably impractical, and more on the forefront of theoretical language research.
+An interesting  programming language is "Haskell".
+Haskell has this fantastic system where we consider functions as "pure".
+Unfortunately, Haskell as a language is remarkably impractical, and more on the forefront of theoretical language research.
 We're not looking for that.
 We're looking to solve problems.
 Fast.
 Safely.
 Cleanly.

 Functional purity is at the heart of cleanliness and safety.
-The codebase becomes a lot more reliable with pure semantics.
-The fact that you can designate an entire subtree of code as "pure" means that you can move that tree pretty much anywhere, call its top-level function, and it'll work.
+The code base becomes a lot more reliable with pure semantics.
+The fact that you can appoint an entire sub-tree of code as "pure" means that you can move that tree pretty much anywhere, call its top-level function, and it'll work.
 Guaranteed.
-It won't read or write mutable state, and it will not return different things for the same input.
+It won't read or write mutable state, and it will not return different things for the same input data.

 That's nice to know.
 Now what's this "sub-tree" and "top-level" I'm talking about?

 Java is a programming language where we can take this from (as well as Python).
-In Java, the natural thing to do is to list dependencies from the directory that the compiler is invoked in, also known as the "classpath".
+In Java, the natural thing to do is to list dependencies from the directory that the compiler gets invoked from, also known as the "classpath".
 This means that if we have two folders with one file each:

-          | a/ -> A.java
+    Root/ | a/ -> A.java
-    Root/ |
+          |
           | b/ -> B.java

 Then if A uses B, it will need to import b/B (b.B in Java).
 Using such a mechanism would keep dependencies organized and clean.
-If you've ever looked at any C project you'll know that B.c could contain 15 different structs and whenever a struct is referenced from another file that imports 20 other files, you have to search through all those files to find the struct.
+If you've ever looked at any C project you'll know that B.c could contain 15 different structs.
+When a struct is referenced from another file that imports 20 other files, you have to search through all those files to find the struct.
 This is a major weakness that I would like to address and enforce the solution of.